 A good statement should highlight your personal strong points and how you can bring these to teaching.
 There’s no ‘one size fits all’ approach, so you should avoid empty clichés or generic statements that don’t say something about you as an individual.

-But as a general guide, it’s a good idea to cover key points such as:
+We have a handy list of things to keep in mind, but as a general guide, it’s a good idea to cover key points such as:

 - your reasons for wanting to teach – and, more specifically, why you’ll enjoy teaching your chosen subject and/or age group.
 What qualities do you have that will work well in the classroom?